 It is important to remember that there are no absolute safe harbors protecting you from potential liability even when you endeavor to do all the right things when departing your firm.
 This is true in large part because there are often grey areas within the rules, tensions between those rules and your obligations to your firm, and a disparity between what is in the best interest of the firm versus the client, and even potentially you.
 In addition, you cannot control the response, behavior and/or motivations of certain firm members that may not want to see you succeed or are angry that clients may leave with you.
 Yet, making informed decisions, strategically planning and consciously navigating these grey areas helps to mitigate many of these risks.

-There are two main categories of risk a departing partner faces when considering his/her transition to a new firm.
+As stated in part one on this topic, there are two main categories of risk a departing partner faces when considering his/her transition to a new firm.
 First, the risk that your firm will find out about the potential departure (or departure considerations) prior to the time that you are ready to tell the firm or provide formal notice.
 Second, the risk that your conduct with respect to your departure plans or considerations will expose you to potential claims by your firm or your clients of unlawful or unethical conduct.
 Sometimes attorney conduct will potentially implicate both categories of risks.
-The first part of this article on mitigating risks will analyze ways to avoid having your firm or clients finds out about your departure before you are ready to announce it.
+Part two on this topic of mitigating risks analyzes ways to minimize your exposure to potential claims or allegations of misconduct following a partner departure.
 More